toucansites/try-o-template/installation_guide.md

 6. Assets:
    - Default images and icons are stored in **src/contents/assets/**.
-   - Includes logos, placeholders, and theme-specific assets.
+   - Includes logos, placeholders, and template-specific assets.

 7. Home Page Content:
    - A preconfigured home page setup is included in **src/contents/home/**.